 July 13 2009 12:00 AM ET

-A radio personality for 20 years, a recent nominee for induction to the National Radio Hall of Fame, and host of the top-rated syndicated radio show The Wendy Williams Experience , New York Times best-selling author Wendy Williams welcomes a whole new experience as host of her own daytime television talk show.
-Following a successful six-week trial run last summer, The Wendy Williams Show returns in national syndication July 13.
-The envelope-pushing, self-proclaimed "Queen of All Media" (who shares executive-producer credit with husband Kevin Hunter and out Emmy-winner Rob Dauber) promises the same no-holds-barred style that got her name dropped in Mariah Carey's hit single "Touch My Body" last year ("'cause they be all up in my business like a Wendy interview").
-Willing to reveal the woman beneath the wigs, Williams let Advocate.com get all up in her infamous feuds and controversial reputation for outing celebrities.
+A best-selling author and a top-rated radio personality for 20 years, Wendy Williams welcomes a whole new experience as host of her own daytime TV talk show.
+Following last summer's successful six-week trial run, The Wendy Williams Show returns July 13 in national syndication with the self-proclaimed "Queen of All Media" promising the same no-holds-barred style that got her name dropped in the Mariah Carey hit "Touch My Body" ("'cause they be all up in my business like a Wendy interview").
+Revealing the woman beneath the wigs, Williams lets us get all up in her infamous feuds and controversial reputation for outing celebrities.

 Advocate.com: A-list celebrities and their publicists can sometimes be intimidating.
 Can you share some tips on how to be a fearless interviewer like you?

 Wendy Williams: Just ask your questions in a way that's not mean-spirited, but always be prepared to accept the answer "No comment."
 But you're a journalist, so you must be a little relentless and give it one more try but position the question in a different way.
 If it's still "no comment," take that for what it is and keep walking.
 Because if you push, your subject is going to become upset and recoil.

 Should celebrities be nervous when they come on your show?